HansiMou/TicTacToe/README.md

 demo site: https://hansimou.github.io/multiplayer-snake/index.html

-1. If you’re using a MAC:
+- If you’re using a

 If you have XCode (you don’t need to install it), run (and agree to XCode license terms):
 $ sudo xcodebuild -license
 Make sure you have Chrome installed on your computer.

-2. Install npm and NodeJS, see instructions.
+- Install npm and NodeJS, see instructions.

 Make sure you have at least these versions:
 `$ npm --version`